-8. Whenever a Member State decides to implement projects with or in a third country, with the support of the Fund, the Member State concerned shall consult the Commission prior to the approval of the project.
+11. Whenever a Member State decides to implement projects supported by the Fund with or in a third country, the Member State concerned shall consult the Commission prior to the approval of the project.

-9. Programming as referred to in Article 17(5) of Regulation (EU) No [CPR] shall be based on the types of intervention set out in Table 2 of Annex VI and shall include an indicative breakdown of the programmed resources by type of intervention within each specific objective.
+12. Programming as referred to in Article 22(5) of the Common Provisions Regulation for 2021-2027 shall be based on the types of intervention set out in Table 2 of Annex VI to this Regulation and shall include an indicative breakdown of the programmed resources by type of intervention within each specific objective as referred to in Article 3(2) of this Regulation.

-Article 13
+Article 14